Brandeau/brandeau.github.io/content/english/post/translation.md

 roche = "images/roche_logo.svg"
 +++

 I graduated from the University of Santiago with a degree in Linguistics Applied to Translation in both English and Japanese.
 I've worked with a variety of clients in different industries ever since.
-Click here to learn more.

 <!--more-->